Manganese: Niche

 The metal is occasionally used in coins; until 2000, the only United States coin to use manganese was the "wartime" nickel from 1942 to 1945.
 An alloy of 75% copper and 25% nickel was traditionally used for the production of nickel coins.
 However, because of shortage of nickel metal during the war, it was substituted by more available silver and manganese, thus resulting in an alloy of 56% copper, 35% silver and 9% manganese.
 Since 2000, dollar coins, for example the Sacagawea dollar and the Presidential $1 coins, are made from a brass containing 7% of manganese with a pure copper core.

 Manganese compounds have been used as pigments and for the coloring of ceramics and glass.
 The brown color of ceramic is sometimes the result of manganese compounds.
 In the glass industry, manganese compounds are used for two effects.
 Manganese(III) reacts with iron(II) to reduce strong green color in glass by forming less-colored iron(III) and slightly pink manganese(II), compensating for the residual color of the iron(III).
 Larger quantities of manganese are used to produce pink colored glass.
 In 2009, Mas Subramanian and associates at Oregon State University discovered that manganese can be combined with yttrium and indium to form an intensely blue, non-toxic, inert, fade-resistant pigment, YInMn Blue, the first new blue pigment discovered in 200 years.

 Biochemistry

 Reactive center of arginase with boronic acid inhibitor – the manganese atoms are shown in yellow.

 Many classes of enzymes contain manganese cofactors including oxidoreductases, transferases, hydrolases, lyases, isomerases and ligases.
 Other enzymes containing manganese are arginase and a Mn-containing superoxide dismutase (Mn-SOD).
 Some reverse transcriptases of many retroviruses (although not lentiviruses such as HIV) contain manganese.
 Manganese-containing polypeptides are the diphtheria toxin, lectins, and integrins.

 The oxygen-evolving complex (OEC), containing four atoms of manganese, is a part of photosystem II contained in the thylakoid membranes of chloroplasts.
-The OEC is responsible for the terminal photooxidation of water during the light reactions of photosynthesis, i.e., it is the catalyst that makes the O_{2} produced by plants.
+The OEC is responsible for the terminal photooxidation of water during the light reactions of photosynthesis, i.e., it is the catalyst that makes the O2 produced by plants.